MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 ---
-title: Rich Presence Configuration on Partner Center
+title: Configuring Rich Presence strings in Partner Center
-description: Configuring Rich Presence strings on Partner Center, to show what a user is currently doing within a game. ms.date: 02/27/2018 ms.topic: article ms.localizationpriority: medium
+description: Configuring Rich Presence strings in Partner Center, to show what a user is currently doing within a game. ms.date: 02/27/2018 ms.topic: article ms.localizationpriority: medium
 keywords: Xbox Live, Xbox, games, uwp, windows 10, Xbox one, Rich Presence strings, Partner Center
 ---

-# Configure Rich Presence in Partner Center
+# Configuring Rich Presence strings in Partner Center

 A Rich Presence string displays a user's in-game activity after the name of the game that the user is playing, separated by a hyphen.
 A Rich Presence string is displayed under a player's Gamertag in the **Friends & clubs** list as well as in the player's Xbox Live user profile.
 Configured Rich Presence strings are appended to the name of the game being played.
 If you create a game called BubblePop and configure the Rich Presence string "Popping bubbles with friends", your configured string would produce "BubblePop - Popping bubbles with friends" as a status.
 Below you can see how a Rich Presence string will appear in context.